mitiko/blog/content/tech/compression/fsm/index.md

 \exists f, f^{-1}: f(s_{n-1}, ..., s_0) = (x_{m-1}, ..., x_0)
 $$

+Notice how a single state may be anything from a single bit to hundreds of gigabytes data.
+-> How does decorrelation fit into this?

+We can't ever truly know the probability distribution of a symbol (from a datasource we didn't ourselves generate) but we can get extremely close approximations with Markov's property.

 Both static and adaptive models rely on one of the simplest assumptions in mathemathcis